-The Administrator may request such identification documents as they deem necessary in order to comply with the laws of Luxembourg relating to anti-money laundering and fight against the financing of terrorism.
-In the case of doubt as to the investor's identity, or in the absence of sufficient information to enable the Administrator to ascertain such identity, they may request further information and/or documents to enable them to ascertain with certainty such identity.
-If the investor refuses or fails to provide the requested information and/or documents, the Administrator may refuse to enter, or delay the entry of, the investor's details on the Fund's share register or terminate the business relationship.
-Any such information provided to the Administrator is collected for anti-money laundering compliance purposes only.
-In addition, the Administrator are under an obligation to identify the origin of the monies received from a financial institution unless such financial institution is subject to an obligatory identification procedure equivalent to that required under Luxembourg law and the rules of the Financial Action Task Force ("FATF").
-Any subscriptions may be temporarily suspended until the Administrator have properly identified the source of the monies.
+The UCI Administrator may request such identification documents as they deem necessary in order to comply with the laws of Luxembourg relating to anti-money laundering and fight against the financing of terrorism.
+In the case of doubt as to the investor's identity, or in the absence of sufficient information to enable the UCI Administrator to ascertain such identity, they may request further information and/or documents to enable the requested information and/or documents, the uCI Administrator may refuse to enter, or delay the entry of, the investor's details on the Fund's share register or terminate the business relationship.
+Any such information provided to the UCI Administrator is collected for anti-money laundering compliance purposes only.

+In addition, the UCI Administrator are under an obligation to identify the origin of the monies received from a financial institution unless such financial institution is subject to an obligatory identification procedure equivalent to that required under Luxembourg law and the rules of the Financial Action Task Force ("FATF").
+Any subscriptions may be temporarily suspended until the UCI Administrator have properly identified the source of the monies.